edo9300/ygopro-core/README.md

 ```

 ### Visual Studio
-Double click the file `configure.bat` in the scripts folder,
+Double click the file `generate.bat` in the scripts folder,
 select your installed Visual Studio version and it will download the needed resources
 and generate the Visual Studio solution, which can then be found in `build/ocgcore.sln`.